corona-warn-app/cwa-documentation/CONTRIBUTING.md

 ## Pull Request Checklist

 * Branch from the master branch and, if needed, rebase to the current master branch before submitting your pull request.
-If it doesn't merge cleanly with master you may be asked to rebase your changes.
+If it doesn't merge cleanly with master, you may be asked to rebase your changes.

 * Commits should be as small as possible while ensuring that each commit is correct independently (i.e., each commit should compile and pass tests).